jasoncable/i-can-program-too/manuscript/LegalMatter.md

 Leanpub and the Leanpub logo are registered trademarks of Ruboss Technology Corporation.

+Unicode is a registered trademark of Unicode, Inc. in the U.S. and other countries.

 ### Other

 The assembly "Hello, World" programs were taken from <http://helloworldcollection.de/>